robotwist/unit-2-project/README.md

 Technologies used: Node.JS, JavaScript, HTML, CSS, Express, MongoDB

-Next Build: I want to create a sharing, trading and selling/buying function coupled with a sphere social element.
-I need to clean up the appearance of this app, make it simply irresistible and allow for more efficient links.
+Next Build: Enhanced trading, renting, and selling functionality with photo documentation, local-first architecture for knowledge preservation, and a dedicated space for critical discourse on technology and institutions.
-# Analog Society: Futuristic Salvage Yard CRUD App
+# Analog Society: Knowledge Preservation & Material Exchange Platform

-Welcome to **Analog Society**, a full-stack web application designed to emulate a futuristic salvage yard experience.
-This project combines a unique cyberpunk aesthetic with robust CRUD (Create, Read, Update, Delete) functionality, offering users an immersive journey into a world where vintage technology meets dystopian futures.
+Welcome to **Analog Society**, a full-stack web application designed to preserve, document, and exchange analog materials while fostering critical discourse about technology and institutions.
+This platform combines elegant design with robust functionality, offering users a sophisticated space to celebrate physical craftsmanship and challenge digital hegemony.

 ## Table of Contents